 One Step at a Time

-by intersection, block by block.
-Individually, they do not create a safe,
+block by block.
+Individually, they do not create a

-community pride and ownership that is essential to
+will build community pride and ownership that is essential to long-term

-long-term success.
-Some of the problems identified in this guide will
+success.
+Some of the problems identified in this guide will not be an

-not be an issue in your community and some of the tools may be perceived
+issue in your community and some of the tools may be perceived as too

-as too expensive (at least initially).
-There probably will be measures
+expensive (at least initially).
+There probably will be measures that your

-that your community puts on hold for a few years until a community consensus
+community puts on hold for a few years until a community consensus is

 would like to pursue that are not even mentioned in this planning guide.

-is visible, while a transportation plan is a paper document that may never
+while a transportation plan is a paper document that

 happening and that government is responsive.

 There are many ways to accomplish projects.
-Be creative; take advantage
+Be creative, take

 Regulation of New Development and Redevelopment

-sidewalks, curb ramps, and traffic signals.
-In addition, zoning requirements
+such as sidewalks, curb ramps, and traffic signals.
+In addition, zoning

-can be written to allow for or require narrower streets, shorter blocks,
+requirements can be written to allow for or require narrower streets,

-and mixed-use development.
-Encouraging developers and community leaders
+shorter blocks, and mixed-use development.
+Encouraging developers and

-to focus on basic pedestrian needs will benefit the community and increase
+community leaders to focus on basic pedestrian needs will benefit the

 - Give priority to locations that are used by schoolchildren, the elderly,